 - All servers and computers containing data should be protected by approved security software and a firewall.

-Questions about storing data safely can be directed to the IT & Facilities Officer
+Questions about storing data safely can be directed to the Head of IT

 Spinnaker is required to take reasonable steps to ensure data is kept accurate and up to date.